nasua home

 • Translating activities, data, and outcomes into proven best practices, which can be used to leverage additional funding.

-• Providing a blueprint that spells out the ways the state will implement the Older Americans Act 2006 Amendments.
+• Providing a blueprint that spells out the ways the state will implement Choices for Independence enacted as part of the Older Americans Act 2006 Amendments.

 The key strategic principles and objectives for Choices are: